SimonFinney/simonfinney.github.io/content/articles/introduction.md

 ## Next steps

-In the next post, I'll discuss some of the design languages, and pattern libraries I'll be researching, as well as the prototype and visual design platforms I intend on using.
+In the next article, I'll discuss some of the design languages, and pattern libraries I'll be researching, as well as the prototype and visual design platforms I intend on using.